utakotoba/utakotoba/README.md

 i mostly do web frontend development, handling both design and coding by myself, and sometimes work on web backend development. i also use Swift to create small apple ecosystem software.

-currently, i am mainly learning Rust and Go, and experimenting with building some embedded projects using the rust toolchain. on the other hand, i am also planning to learn some linux development.
+currently, i am mainly learning Rust and Go, and experimenting with building some embedded projects using the rust toolchain. on the other hand, i am also learn some linux development for my upcoming project in making DX hardware in embedding.

 ### contacts